 You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh; rather, serve one another humbly in love- Galatians 5:13 NIV

 Rulers throughout history have tended to view personal freedom as a privilege that can be revoked at a moment’s notice by the will of human authority.
-However, history has proven freedom causes human beings to flourish.
-Without personal freedom the human spirit withers, creativity dies and discovery is stifled.
-Countries that allow the most freedom are also the most productive and innovative.
-Authoritarian governments that relentlessly limit autonomy inevitably collapse because human freedom is the key to human productivity.
+However, history has also proven freedom causes human beings to flourish.
+Without personal freedom the human spirit withers, creativity is choked and discovery is stifled.
+It comes as no surprise that the countries that allow the most freedom are also the most productive and innovative.
+Authoritarian governments who relentlessly limit autonomy and freedom inevitably collapse because human freedom is the key to human productivity.

 The Bible presents human freedom as both a gift and a test (1st Corinthians 10:23, Genesis 3).
 God is the giver of human freedom.
-People have the right to do whatever they please with God’s gift of freewill.
-However, God reserves the right to punish people for the sinful and selfish use of their freedom (Romans 2:6-8, Romans 6:23, Galatians 6:8, 1st Corinthians 6:9).
-In the Bible freedom without obedience to God inevitably led to moral ruin and bondage (2nd Chronicles 29:6-9).
+He calls freedom: freewill and people can do whatever they want with their freewill.
+Nonetheless, God makes the rules and He reserves the right to punish people for the sinful and selfish use of their freewill (Romans 2:6-8, Romans 6:23, Galatians 6:8, 1st Corinthians 6:9).
+In the Bible freedom without obedience always leads to moral ruin and bondage of some sort (2nd Chronicles 29:6-9).

 Are we living lives worthy of these blessings?